auttaja/gommand/README.md

 }
 ```
 This can then be added to the `ErrorHandlers` array or passed to `AddErrorHandler`.
 Note that they execute in the order they were added.

+## Categories
+In Go, categories use the `gommand.CategoryInterface` interface to ensure that they can be modular.
+The interface has the following functions which must be set:
+- `GetName() string`: Gets the name of the category.
+- `GetDescription() string`: Gets the description of the category.
+- `GetPermissionValidators() []gommand.PermissionValidator`: Gets the array of permission validators.
+This array cannot be nil.
+- `GetMiddleware() []gommand.Middleware`: Gets the array of permission validators.
+This array cannot be nil.

+For ease of use, gommand has the `Category` struct that implements all of these for you.
+The following attributes can be set in this:
+- `Name`: The name of the category.
+- `Description`: The description of the category.
+- `PermissionValidators`: An array of [permission validators](#permission-validators) which will be used on each item in the category.
+This can be nil.
+- `Middleware`: An array of [middleware](#middleware) which will be used on each item in the category.
+This can be nil.

+Note that to allow for the easy categorisation of commands and prevent repatition, a pointer should be created somewhere in your codebase (using `var` or before your commands) to a category which multiple commands use and they should all just pass through the same pointer.

 ## Permission Validators
 Permission validators allow for a quick method to check if the user has permission to run a command.
 Permission validators follow the format `func(ctx *Context) (string, bool)`.
 If the boolean is true, the user does have permission.
 If not, the string is used to construct a `IncorrectPermissions` error.